BarbaraBoeters/barbaraboeters-project/PROCESS.md

 Made he tableview working, in a simple way.
 Next step is to only show the items of the currentuser Then I need to start with Eventkit: tutorial: https://www.andrewcbancroft.com/2015/05/14/beginners-guide-to-eventkit-in-swift-requesting-permission/

+# 19 January
+Changed Firebase tree structure to childByAutoId() for the plants instead of the name to prevent overwriting.
+Also added some error handling in the addPlant function Enabled Firebase to be able to work offline